-Read about past keynote speakers, view programmes, prize winners, photos and media coverage in our archive.
+Read about past keynote speakers, view programmes, prize winners, and photos in our archive.

 Professor Sarah Cleaveland: Towards the global elimination of rabies: Evidence, interventions, and impact

 We were delighted that Professor Cleaveland OBE BSc BA VetMB MRCVS FRSE from the University of Glasgow could join us as the keynote speaker and presenter of the McKinlay Oration.

 - 2016 McKinlay Oration (MP4 video 112 MB)

 - 2016 McKinlay Oration (MP3 audio 70 MB)

 - 2016 McKinlay Oration poster (PDF 1.6 MB)

 Professor Cleaveland is a veterinary epidemiologist based at the University of Glasgow, UK.
 After qualifying as a veterinarian from Cambridge University in1988, she worked in mixed rural practice before embarking on a research career, gaining her PhD from the London School of Hygiene and Tropical Medicine in 1996.

 Professor Cleaveland’s research on the epidemiology of zoonotic and livestock diseases has a focus in East Africa.
 Her research aims to quantify disease burden, identify animal reservoirs of infection, understand risk factors for zoonotic diseases, and investigate infection dynamics in natural ecosystems.
 In addition to her work on rabies, her research interests include bacterial zoonoses such as brucellosis and leptospirosis, and transboundary livestock diseases such as foot-and-mouth disease.
 Professor Cleaveland is also involved in several graduate training and capacity-strengthening initiatives with African partner institutions.